 • ALL self-hate is a LIE

-✶ it’s a defense mechanism to deny our feelings of abandonment.
+✶ it’s a defense mechanism to deny the original abandonment – by our family & culture.
 This a crucial point:

-• it’s a form of narcissism (ours) – making everything about US, when it rarely is.
+• It’s actually a form of narcissism (ours) – making everything about US, when it rarely is.
 We make other people’s bad behavior our fault & our responsibility

 • S-H can be expressed in all 3 T.E.A. categories: